wultra/powerauth-mobile-sdk/docs/PowerAuth-SDK-for-iOS-Extensions.md

 ### Manual

-If you prefer not to use CocoaPods as dependency manager, you can integrate Extensions SDK into your project manually as a git [submodule](http://git-scm.com/docs/git-submodule).
+If you prefer not to use CocoaPods as a dependency manager, you can integrate Extensions SDK into your project manually as a git [submodule](http://git-scm.com/docs/git-submodule).

 #### Git Submodules

-The integration process is quite similar to integration of our IOS library:
+The integration process is quite similar to the integration of our iOS library:

-1. Open up Terminal.app and go to your top-level project directory and add the library as a submodule:
+1. Open up the Terminal.app and go to your top-level project directory and add the library as a submodule:
     ```sh
     $ git submodule add https://github.com/wultra/powerauth-mobile-sdk.git PowerAuthLib
     $ git submodule update --init --recursive
     ```
-    First command will clone PowerAuth SDK into `PowerAuthLib` folder and second, will update all nested submodules.
+    The first command will clone PowerAuth SDK into the `PowerAuthLib` folder and the second, will update all nested submodules.
 We're expecting that you already did this when you integrated PowerAuth into your application.

-2. Open the new `PowerAuthLib` folder, and go to `proj-xcode` sub-folder
+2. Open the new `PowerAuthLib` folder, and go to the `proj-xcode` sub-folder
 3. Drag the `PowerAuthExtensionSdk.xcodeproj` project file into **Project Navigator** of your application's Xcode project.
 It should appear nested underneath your application's blue project icon.
 4. Select your application project in the Project Navigator to navigate to the target configuration window and select the extension's target under the **TARGETS** heading in the sidebar.
 5. Now select **Build Phases** tab and expand **Target Dependencies** section.
 Click on the "Plus Sign" and choose **"PowerAuth2ForExtensions"** framework from the **"PowerAuthExtensionSdk"** project.